-The Gravestone Doji is a candlestick pattern which shows the opening and closing of the candle at the low of the day and is quite bearish.
+The Gravestone Doji is a candlestick pattern that shows the opening and closing of the candle at the low of the day and is quite bearish.

 It is typically seen at the end of an advance where the upper shadow represents new high ground for the move.